 The Leadership Academy’s exciting programming empowers campers with the skills they need to become Counselors-in-Training (CITs).

 During week one, CITs are trained just like Camp Kanuga counselors and support staff in communication and presentation skills, care of campers, program design/facilitation and risk management.
 Individuals complete a strengths analysis and personality profile, learning about themselves and gaining an understanding of others.
 As they are exposed to different styles and methods, CITs discover leadership is not only compatible with, but integral to, Christian life.

 CITs are in for special adventures and relationship building on the weekends in between training and counseling an actual day camp.
 The first weekend the teens spend time camping, soaring on a zip line and tubing on the French Broad River.
 Participants that choose to stay for the third week experience beach activities including sea kayaking, sailing, swimming, snorkeling and fishing.

 Weeks 2 & 3: On-the-Job Training

-During week two and optional week three, participants transition from camper to day camp counselor.
+During weeks two and three, participants transition from camper to day camp counselor.
 Applying the skills and techniques acquired during training, CITs gain real world experience facilitating high-quality programming for elementary-aged campers at a local church.
 Participants and Camp Kanuga Local Day Camp staff stay in the evenings, cooking and sleeping at the church while they continue their training.
 Each night the team debriefs to discuss their experiences in order to integrate training, practices and leadership skills into their daily lives.